Very Light Jets

 Best VLJ for Short Fields

 It would be nice to be one of the founders of Google and own a personal Boeing 767.
 On the other hand, most airports with a runway long enough for a 767 have commercial airline service.
 If you want to get off the beaten track and take advantage of all of the small airports dotting the countryside, short-field ability is critical.
-The very light jets that do best on short fields are those that are very very light and can fly very very slow.
-The Diamond D-Jet and the Piper Jet should be the short-field champions.
-The piston Cirrus is not a good short-field performer and airplane companies tend to carry their strengths and weaknesses through to new designs.
+The very light jets that will do best on short fields are those that are very very light and can fly very very slow.
+If and when certified, the Diamond D-Jet, Piper Jet, and Cirrus SF50 should be the short-field champions.

 Best VLJ for a low-time pilot